JasonLee-cp/JasonLee-cp.github.io/_posts/Paper/2022-04-04-Cascade_RCNN.md

 - `B`: Predicted **bounding box** locations

 (a), (b), (c) show some other architectures.
-Faster R-CNN produces region proposals through Regional Proposal Network (RPN) and use it's output as the input of the detection box.
+Faster R-CNN produces region proposals through Regional Proposal Network (RPN) and use it's output as the input of the detection head.

 | ![cutmix](../../assets/images/paper/cascade/cascade5.png) |
 | :-------------------------------------------------------: |